 People don't see this as a lesson of God or what we call karma.

-Archangel.
-For three days they both knew their death was soon to occur
+was told by an archangel to essentially murder them.
+For three days both sons knew their death was soon to occur

 at the hand of their father.
 Then at the last moment Abraham was

-prevented from killing his sons by the same archangel.
+prevented from killing his two sons by the same archangel.
 (An angel of God

 directs Hagar, Ishmael's mother, to discover a spring at the last

 moment and an Angel prevents Abraham from killing Isaac at the last

 Do you see how similar both of these events were?
 The main aspects are identical.

 did it happen?
 God did not like what Abraham had done to his faithful